rosalexander/oci-postman-prerequests/README.md

 # How to create an authorization header (or what the heck does the pre-request script do?)
 This section is for people who want to _really_ understand the OCI REST API and maybe learn how to make API calls somewhere besides Postman.
 The OCI REST API follows the HTTP Signature protocal ([draft-cavage-http-signatures-08](https://tools.ietf.org/html/draft-cavage-http-signatures-08)) for authorization.
 This requires the constructing many elements that could be a little confusing for someone who just started trying to learn the OCI API.
 I will attempt to distill them into simple, easy to understand tasks.
 This is basically a summary of the [Request Signatures documentation](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/signingrequests.htm).

-## Step 1: Create a signing string
+## Step 1: Create a signing-string

 A signing string is a multi-line string that contains a single header and it's value in each line.